 - 5. Hand pack the ball bearing (24) with grease.
-Refer to the "Lubrication" section for the recommended grease. - 6.
-Install the bearing into the head recess.
+Refer to the "Lubrication" section for the recommended grease. - Install the bearing into the head recess.
 The bearing balls should face outward, with the grease shield inward.
-Ensure the bearing is fully and squarely seated against the mechanical seal.
-(Installation tip: Install two 3/8" (10 mm) washers and two bearing cover capscrews (28) to clamp the bearing and compress the mechanical seal for proper bearing lockout adjustment (see Figure 6a).
-The washers and capscrews will be removed after the locknuts are adjusted.)

-- Turn the pump cylinder around and begin assembly on the opposite, inboard end. - 8.
-Inspect the vanes (14) and push rods (77) for wear and damage, and replace as follows: - a.
-Partially install the non-driven end of the rotor and shaft (13) into the open side of the pump cylinder. - b.
+Ensure the bearing is fully and squarely seated against the mechanical seal. - Turn the pump cylinder around and begin assembly on the opposite, inboard end. - 8.
+Inspect the vanes (14) and push rods (77) for wear and damage, and replace as follows: - Partially install the non-driven end of the rotor and shaft (13) into the open side of the pump cylinder. - b.
 Leave part of the rotor outside of the cylinder so that the bottom vanes can be installed and held in place as the push rods are installed in the push rod holes of the rotor.
 Insert the new vanes into the rotor slots with the rounded edges outward, and the vane relief grooves facing TOWARDS the direction of rotation.
-See Figure 4. - After the bottom vanes (14) and push rods (77) are installed, insert the rotor and shaft (13) fully into the cylinder (12). - d.
+See Figure - After the bottom vanes (14) and push rods (77) are installed, insert the rotor and shaft (13) fully into the cylinder (12). - d.
 Install the remaining vanes into the top positions of the rotor.
-Rotate the shaft by hand to engage the drive tangs of the seal jacket in the rotor slots. - Install the inboard head (20), mechanical seal, and bearing as instructed in steps 2 through 7.
+Rotate the shaft by hand to engage the drive tangs of the seal jacket in the rotor slots.

+- 9. Install the inboard head (20), mechanical seal, and bearing as instructed in steps 2 through 7.
 Apply a thin coating of motor oil on the inboard shaft to aid installation. - 10.
 Rotate the shaft by hand to engage the mechanical seal drive tangs, and to test for binding or tight spots.
 If the rotor does not turn freely, lightly tap the rims of the heads with a soft faced mallet until the correct position is found.
 Install all of the remaining head capscrews for each head and uniformly torque to 25 lbs. ft (34 Nm).

-11. LOCKNUT INSTALLATION
+11. LOCKNUT INSTALLATION (if equipped)